 I can’t say either way, but I generally don’t believe using backing tracks is cheating if you’re a band or artist.
 Certainly, it is easier to play along with an existing recording of music.
 Using tracks allows for an entirely different performance, one that isn’t possible with solely musicians on stage.

 And that in itself may be the issue entirely.
 An organic ensemble of musicians on stage will always have its magic, but I won’t criticize artists who use backing tracks.

 Lots, and I mean lots, of musicians look down on the idea of using a playback system.
 But not everyone does.
 Take for instance this video from Adam Neely.
 He explains it perfectly that there is a case for both.

 This is not an article debating for or against the use of one, rather it is merely a “how-to” guide if you decide to implement one.

 Benefits of Using a Backing Track Player for Your Band

 Creating your own playback system for use live has a number of positive benefits, primarily those associated with better reception of your show.

-- Extensive pre-programmed arrangements – Live shows are meant to wow an audience; tracks give you the ability to do just that.
-Your creativity is unlimited and thus, with a playback system you can create anything you can dream up, whether that be a narrated voice you interact with, a crazy introduction, or interesting sound design throughout the show.
+Live shows are meant to wow an audience; tracks give you the ability to do just that.
+Your creativity is unlimited.
+With a playback system you can create anything you can dream up.

 Just like with anything in life, using a playback system has its drawbacks.